imagej/imagej.github.io/pages/TrakEM2_tutorials.md

 ## Video tutorial on measuring surfaces and volumes

-![TrakEM2 measuring surfaces and volumes](Screenshot-TrakEM2-tutorial-measure-surfaces.png
+![TrakEM2 measuring surfaces and volumes](/images/pages/Screenshot-TrakEM2-tutorial-measure-surfaces.png
-"TrakEM2 measuring surfaces and volumes")
+"TrakEM2 measuring surfaces and volumes")"

 In [this video tutorial](TrakEM2_measurements_tutorial "wikilink") you will learn how to: